 Drones today are part of a public debate where they are often seen in a negative way, such as the fear of war drones and violations of privacy.
 At Blue Jay Eindhoven, we believe technology should serve as a tool for positive change and should help people improve their quality of life.
 Thus, we strive to show the great opportunities and benefits drones can bring to society.
 Our drone sets itself apart from other drones in the market, which are mainly deployed for outdoors applications (e.g. photography, crowd management, surveillance) and engage in limited user interaction.
 Blue Jay will be the first drone to function autonomously indoors and in the care sector.

-Our goal is to develop a drone that can assist both medical professionals and patients.
-Blue Jay can help reduce the workload of nurses and caretakers, allowing them to fully focus on the wellbeing of their patients; and at the same time, it can make the life of patients easier and more comfortable by helping them with daily tasks.
+But before all of this can happen, we need to face some technical challenges.
+Our four sub-teams are exploring technology and working hard to create something innovative and impressive.
 Our development process is based on user-centered design, where we aim to understand the needs of users, their goals, and the environments they form part of.
-This iterative, collaborative process will allow us to build a drone that actually matches user needs and can be implemented seamlessly in hospitals and healthcare facilities.
+This iterative, collaborative process will allow us to build a drone that actually matches user needs and can be implemented seamlessly in society.